oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/src/codegen.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/cli/src/codegen.ts)

-This code is responsible for generating TypeScript code for the Alephium blockchain project.
+This code is responsible for generating TypeScript code for the Oxygenium blockchain project.
 It focuses on creating code for contracts, scripts, and deployment files.
-The generated code allows developers to interact with the Alephium blockchain using TypeScript, making it easier to build and test applications.
+The generated code allows developers to interact with the Oxygenium blockchain using TypeScript, making it easier to build and test applications.

 The main functions in this code are: